This is a guest contribution by Stephen Bernard of MoneyPeoples.com

 The Global X Russell 2000 Covered Call ETF (RYLD) is one of the best high-yield covered call ETFs on the market.
 It invests in a small-cap portfolio and writes call options over that portfolio, which earns it higher-income premiums.

-The yield on RYLD is high, at 11.11%, and it has delivered strong returns over the past year.
+The yield on RYLD is high, at 12%.
 In addition, RYLD provides investors with high-level risk management, as it utilizes a dynamic hedging strategy that limits downside risk and maximizes total returns.

 However, because it’s writing call options over a small-cap portfolio, it may experience share price declines if the underlying small-cap stocks perform poorly.
 Nonetheless, RYLD still offers investors high yields and is a great option for those looking to generate additional income from their portfolios.